Massachusetts Solar Incentives: Tax Credits, SMART Program & Savings

 This layered approach is also why solar proposals in Massachusetts can feel a bit complex at first glance.
 Some benefits reduce the initial cost, others appear later through your tax return, and others build over time through energy production and bill credits.
 Each incentive serves a different purpose, and they work alongside each other rather than overlapping.

-Find out exactly what you quality for.
+Find out exactly what you qualify for.

 Get a free, no-obligation quote that shows your estimated incentives, savings, and payback period - specific to your home and energy usage.